 DJ Pooh, the rapper and producer who co-write the script for the iconic Friday movie alongside Ice Cube, also chimed in on the conversation.
 “A springboard for many careers,” DJ Pooh tweeted back.

-Earlier this year, Tucker revealed on a podcast that he was paid $10,000 for his role in the stoner comedy.
+Earlier this year, Tucker revealed on a podcast that he was only paid $10,000 for his role in the stoner comedy.
+He later went on to command $20 million per film.

-Instead of Tucker, 2000’s Next Friday tapped Mike Epps as Day-Day, the sidekick to Ice Cube’s Craig Jones character.
+Instead of Tucker, 2000’s Next Friday co-starred Mike Epps as Day-Day, the sidekick to Ice Cube’s Craig Jones character.
 The sequel was followed by Friday After Next.

 A fourth film, Last Friday, has been teased for some time and rumors are that it is currently in the works.